jsenv/core/docs/building/readme.md

 — link to PostCSS on GitHub: https://github.com/postcss/postcss<br />
 — link to parse5 on GitHub: https://github.com/inikulin/parse5

-## JavaScript modules
+## SystemJS format

 JavaScript modules, also called ES modules, refers to the browser support for the `import` and `export` keywords.

 > For a more detailed explanation about JavaScript modules, see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules

 By default jsenv generates files assuming the browser will support JavaScript modules.
-But for reasons detailed below you might want to output files using the [SystemJS format](#SystemJS-format)
+But for reasons detailed below you might want to output files using the `"systemjs"` format.

-### SystemJS format

 If you want any of the benefits of [import maps](#import-maps) and/or [top level await](#top-level-await), you must use SystemJS format until browser supports them natively.